 Staying on Guadalcanal

 There are a few options for visitors to Guadalcanal, all in Honiara.
-Both Heritage Park Hotel and Solomon Kitano Mendana are in walking distance to area shops and restaurants downtown, although both hotels feature good restaurants of their own.
+Both Heritage Park Hotel and Solomon Kitano Mendana are in walking distance to area shops and restaurants downtown.
+Both hotels feature good restaurants of their own as well.
 A little further west is more upscale Coral Sea Resort, with five private villas and a still under-construction hotel block.

 For more about visiting the Solomon Islands, check here.